schitresh/computer_science/operating_system/4_process_scheduling.md

 ## Schedulers
 - Long Term (Job Scheduler)
   - Which process should be brought in ready queue
-  - How many process should be kept in ready state (decides degree of multi-programming)
+  - How many processes should be kept in ready state (decides degree of multi-programming)
   - Maintains balance between CPU bound & I/O bound processes
   - Once a decision is taken, it lasts for a long time
 - Short Term (CPU Scheduler)